Fiokee: Background

 Fiokee was born in Akwa ibom state in Nigeria, the fourth child of six.
 Fiokee began his interest in music at a very young age in a church choir, where he learned to sing the solfa notation.
 He later received guitar lessons from a taxicab driver, but quit due to financial limitations.

 In 2003, Fiokee began studying mechanical engineering at Delta State and began playing at churches.

 Career

 In 2008, Fiokee went to Lagos State to participate in a reality television music competition show called Star Quest and won as part of a group called Diamonds.
-He soon gained popularity for such collaborations as Simisola by Simi, Thankful by Flavour, God Over Everything by Patoranking, Woju by Kizz Daniels, and Ferrari by Yemi Alade.
+He soon gained popularity for such collaborations as Simisola by Simi, Thankful by Flavour, God Over Everything by Patoranking, "Woju" by Kiss Daniel, and "Ferrari" by Yemi Alade.

 In 2016, Fiokee started a record label called Fiokee Records.

-On the 14th of January 2022, FIOKEE dropped his first Album, "MAN" with fourteen tracks and each track featuring renowned Nigerian Artistes.
+On 14 January 2022, Fiokee dropped his first album, MAN with fourteen tracks and each track featuring renowned Nigerian artistes.